I’m about to tell you a great truth. When you read it, you’ll be disappointed and say,

 Eventually, I will be free of the crazy parts of my young past that no one else knows about anymore, and neither should I. When I say past, I mean back as far as I can remember.
 Thousands of incidents in my teenage years have haunted me my entire life.
 I squash them when they pop up.

-If you're at work or in church or engaged in a social activity, you're out of luck.
+If you're at work, attending church, or engaged in a social activity, you're out of luck.
 By the time you ditch the witnesses around you, the moment will have passed.
 This is okay.
 You'll get other chances when those moments show their ugly faces again.

 The mind commands the body, and it obeys instantly;